facelessuser/sublime-markdown-popups/docs/styling.md

     {% endif %}
     ```

-`var.default_formatting`
-:
-    Flag specifying whether default formatting is being used.
-See [mdpopups.default_formatting](#mdpopupsdefault_formatting) for how to control this flag.
-And see [`base.css`](https://github.com/facelessuser/sublime-markdown-popups/blob/master/css/base.css) for an example of how it is used.

 `var.default_style`
 :
     Flag specifying whether default styling is being used.
-See [mdpopups.default_style](#mdpopupsdefault_style) for how to control this flag.
+See [mdpopups.default_style](./settings.md#mdpopupsdefault_style) for how to control this flag.
 And see [`default.css`](https://github.com/facelessuser/sublime-markdown-popups/blob/master/css/default.css) for an example of how it is used.

 `var.is_dark` and `var.is_light`
 :